-The full spectrum of human emotions often led to impatience and short tempers which led to arguments, fights and even murder.
+The full spectrum of human emotions often led to impatience and short tempers, which led to arguments, fights, and even murder.

-“If there is any meanness in a man, it makes no difference how well he has it covered, the plains is the place that will bring it out.”
+“If there is any meanness in a man, it makes no difference how well he has it covered; the plains is the place that will bring it out.”

-At this time there were no civil laws, lawmen, or courts of law to protect those who crossed the plains.
+There were no civil laws, lawmen, or courts of law to protect those who crossed the plains.
 The military offered some protection near the forts but did not have jurisdiction over civilian criminal matters.

 For these reasons, the better-organized wagon trains drew up a written constitution, code, resolutions, or by-laws to which the emigrants could refer when disagreements threatened to get out of hand.
 These regulations for conduct would be established even before they left Missouri.
-Part of this process was to elect a council or governing body who would be empowered to carry out their own justice.
+Part of this process was to elect a council or governing body empowered to carry out their own justice.

 These regulations typically included rules for decision making, voting, camping and marching, restrictions on gambling and drinking, defense, private property rights, failing to perform duties, security for the sick or bereaved, rules for infractions, and penalties for crimes.

 For minor crimes, the council would generally order only mediation.
-More violent crimes might include a public whipping.
-Serious crimes such as murder, rape, and theft of horses, were addressed more formally with the emigrants choosing and judge, forming a jury, and holding a trial to the standards they were familiar with.
+More violent crimes might include public whipping.
+Serious crimes such as murder, rape, and theft of horses, were addressed more formally with the emigrants choosing and judging, forming a jury, and holding a trial to the standards they were familiar with.
 Punishments for these serious offenses included banishment from the wagon train, hanging, and firing squad.

 There could be no appeal from these group decisions.

 “When we set foot upon the right bank of the Missouri River, we were outside the pale of civil law.
 We were within Indian country where no organized civil government existed.
-Some people and some writers have assumed that each man was a ‘law unto himself’ and free to do his own will…… Nothing could be further from the facts than this assumption, as evil-doers soon found to their discomfort.” – Ezra Meeker, 1922
+Some people and some writers have assumed that each man was a ‘law unto himself’ and free to do his own will… Nothing could be further from the facts than this assumption, as evil-doers soon found to their discomfort.”